mynameajeff/cmacro-better/README.md

 This is severe abuse of the preprocessor.

-The goal was to take cfloat-better, and allow it to have the ability to serve not only the float type for values stored within it's array, but other types as well.
+The goal was to take cfloat-better(another project of mine), and allow it to have the ability to serve not only the float type for values stored within it's array, but other types as well.

 To this end, mimicking templating with the preprocessor in hindsight was a reasonable idea.